Upvoid/UpvoidMiner/README.md

 License, Copyright and Contact
 ===========

-The game is open source, licensed under the GPLv3.
+This game is open source, you can modify and redistribute it under the terms and conditions of the GPLv3.
 See LICENSE.txt for the full license text.
-Upvoid Miner is developed by [Upvoid Studios](http://upvoid.com), the project is hosted at [GitHub](http://github.com/Upvoid/Upvoid-Miner).
-For any questions, visit those websites or write to mail@upvoid.com.
+Upvoid Miner is copyrighted by [Upvoid Studios](http://upvoid.com), the project is hosted at [GitHub](http://github.com/Upvoid/Upvoid-Miner).
+For more information or any questions, visit those websites or write to mail@upvoid.com.